The Final Result

 Impact & Results

-Migrated 85% of Recon HQ desktop users to mobile and web
+We successfully migrated 85% of Recon HQ desktop users to the new mobile platform.